dborth/fceugx/trunk/readme.txt

 ¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤

-FCE Ultra GX is a modified port of the FCE Ultra Nintendo Entertainment system for x86 (Windows/Linux) PC's.
+FCE Ultra GX is a modified port of the FCE Ultra Nintendo Entertainment system for x86 (Windows/Linux) PCs.
 With it you can play NES games on your Wii/GameCube.

 -=[ Features ]=-